-To construct the counterfactual path of the Fed's balance sheet in the absence of QE4, we start by identifying the individual securities that were held by the SOMA on 27 February 2020 and that had not matured as of June 2022.
-Of course, QE4 augmented holdings for many of these securities.
+To construct the counterfactual path of the Fed's balance sheet for scenario #1, we start by identifying the individual securities that were held by the SOMA on 15 April 2020 and that had not matured as of September 2022.
+Of course, QE4 augmented the SOMA's holdings for many of these individual securities.
 Consequently, we proceed as follows:

-- For each agency residential MBS, the counterfactual holding as of 29 June 2022 is obtained from the actual SOMA holding by subtracting the cumulative amount of purchases during QE4 (net of principal repayments on such purchases).49 We then use Bloomberg's proprietary cashflow projections to compute the counterfactual path of principal and interest payments for each security. - For Treasury notes and bonds, the counterfactual holding as of 29 June 2022 is obtained from the actual SOMA holding by subtracting the bulk of QE4 purchases, apart from a modest growth factor consistent with gradual expansion of the Fed's balance sheet over that time period (i.e., 2020:Q2 to 2022:Q2).
-As in our baseline forecast, the counterfactual projection for each of these securities simply reflects its par value, maturity date, and coupon rate (as well as projected inflation compensation on the SOMA's counterfactual TIPS holdings). - From 2022:Q3 onwards, the SOMA expands its holdings of nominal Treasury notes and bonds at an annual rate of 4%, consistent with normal growth of nominal GDP.50 The maturity composition of these purchases is identical to that assumed in our baseline projection, and the yields on these securities are computed using the Federal Reserve Board's forward rate estimates as of 29 June 2022.
+- For each agency residential MBS, the counterfactual holding is obtained from the actual SOMA holding (as indicated in its weekly report published on 29 September 2022) by subtracting the cumulative amount of purchases made after 15 April 2020 (net of principal repayments on such purchases).49 We then use Bloomberg's proprietary cashflow projections to compute the counterfactual path of principal and interest payments for each security. - For Treasury notes and bonds, the counterfactual holding as of September 2022 is obtained from the actual SOMA holding by subtracting the cumulative amount of purchases made after 15 April 2020.
+As in our baseline forecast, the counterfactual projection for each of these securities simply reflects its par value, maturity date, and coupon rate (as well as projected inflation compensation on the SOMA's counterfactual TIPS holdings). - From 2022:Q4 onwards, the SOMA expands its holdings of nominal Treasury notes and bonds at an annual rate of 4%, consistent with normal growth of nominal GDP.50 The maturity composition of these purchases is identical to that assumed in our baseline projection, and the yields on these securities are computed using the Federal Reserve Board's forward rate estimates as of 30 September 2022.